Clark Gillies: Personal life and death

 Gillies' nickname, "Jethro", came from teammate Ed Westfall, based on the character Jethro Bodine in the TV series The Beverly Hillbillies.

-When Gillies, per tradition, got to have the Stanley Cup with him for 24 hours after the Islanders won it for the first time in 1980, he let his dog, a German shepherd, eat from it.
+When Gillies, per tradition, got to have the Stanley Cup with him for 24 hours after the Islanders won it for the first time in 1980, he let his dog, a German Shepherd, eat from it.
 "Why not?" he responded to critics.
 "He's a good dog."

 Gillies, who was honoured by the Islanders on December 13, 2014, remained active in the Long Island community.
 He was a business development manager at Protective Wealth Consultants in Huntington, New York.
 He played in 30 to 40 charity softball games per year.
+He formed a foundation that was dedicated to helping "physically, mentally, or financially challenged" children, which has raised over $3 million in donations, which included helping to finance construction of the pediatric unit at Huntington Hospital, which was named in his honor.
 He was inducted into the Suffolk Sports Hall of Fame on Long Island in the Hockey Category with the Class of 1998.

 He was married to Pam, who is also from Moose Jaw.
 They lived in Greenlawn, New York.
 His son-in-law, Justin Bourne, is the son of his former teammate Bob Bourne, and worked as an assistant coach of the Toronto Marlies.
 His nephew, Colton Gillies, played in the NHL between 2008 and 2013.
 He was not related to Trevor Gillies, who also played for the Islanders.

-Gillies died of cancer at his residence in Greenlawn on January 21, 2022, at the age of 67.
+Gillies died of pancreatic cancer at his residence in Greenlawn on January 21, 2022, at the age of 67.